-The opportunities for promotion depend on the nature of the company you work for.
-Undertaking further training and gaining professional qualifications, such as those offered by BOHS, can help with career progression.
+The opportunities for promotion will depend on the size and nature of the company you work for, your skills, experience and qualifications.

 You can choose to specialise in a particular area of occupational hygiene, such as asbestos or legionella, or you could move into management, consultancy or roles within government departments.

 With experience, you could become an independent consultant but you'll need to have built up a good list of contacts and may find this easier if you have a specialist area.
 It's also possible to develop a career internationally.

 Lectureships and the opportunities to undertake research in academic departments may also be available.